One Easy Way to Get to Know Your Kid

 However, I had a blessed day to stay home and plow through my to-do list with tornado force.
 So knee-deep in laundry and soaps suds, I found myself ticking off my chores like a champion mom, and I was loving it.

-Then my quiet son, who holds his feelings close, interrupted me.
-He plopped down on the counter stool and poured out his thoughts.
+But then, my quiet son – who holds his feelings close – plopped down on the counter stool and began pouring out words.